 What I learnt this month: February 2025

-Most of Feb had gone into interview prep.
+February was largely spent in interview prep.
 I am on the lookout for a new job.
 Interested in hiring me ?
 Please reach out to me.

-Continuing on Algorithms for massive data sets:
+Continuing on reading Algorithms for Massive Data Sets:

-- Got the intuition of HyperLogLog (probably will write a post on it later this year)
+1. Got the intuition of HyperLogLog (probably will write a post on it later this year)

 Random numbers and statistics

-.
+Ran out of time on working on my Rust implementation of nsync.
 Will I get time in March ?
 Unlikely, most likely will have to schedule this project to Q2

 Learning about CSS animations !
 They are so cool.
 Do you know that you can make full animation sequences by using CSS to define keyframes and let CSS do the remaining work ?
 Here is a good guide